piskvorky/gensim/docs/src/intro.rst

 * Memory independence -- there is no need for the whole text corpus (or any intermediate term-document matrices) to reside fully in RAM at any one time.
-* Provides implementations for several popular vector space algorithms, including Tf-Idf, Latent Semantic Analysis (LSA/LSI via `incremental SVD <http://en.wikipedia.org/wiki/Singular_value_decomposition>`_), Latent Dirichlet Allocation (LDA) or Random Projection, and makes adding new ones simple.
+* Implementations for several popular vector space algorithms, including Tf-Idf, Latent Semantic Analysis (LSA/LSI via `incremental SVD <http://en.wikipedia.org/wiki/Singular_value_decomposition>`_), incremental Latent Dirichlet Allocation (LDA) or Random Projection; adding new ones is easy (really!).
-* Contains I/O wrappers and converters around several popular data formats.
+* I/O wrappers and converters around several popular data formats.
-* Allows similarity queries across documents in their latent, topical representation.
+* Similarity queries across documents in their latent, topical representation.

-Creation of gensim was motivated by a perceived lack of available, scalable software frameworks that realize topic modeling, and/or their overwhelming internal complexity.
+Creation of `gensim` was motivated by a perceived lack of available, scalable software frameworks that realize topic modeling, and/or their overwhelming internal complexity.
 You can read more about the motivation in our `LREC 2010 workshop paper <http://nlp.fi.muni.cz/projekty/gensim/lrec2010_final.pdf>`_.

-The **principal design objectives** behind gensim are:
+The **principal design objectives** behind `gensim` are:

 1. Straightforward interfaces and low API learning curve for developers, facilitating modifications and rapid prototyping.